PSD: King Hussein Bridge Closed For Passengers, Cargo

 (MENAFN- Jordan News Agency)

 Amman, Oct.
-12 (Petra) -- The Public Security Directorate (PSD) announced on Thursday the closure of the King Hussein Bridge, restricting the movement of travelers and cargo from the other side.
+15 (Petra) -- The Public Security Directorate (PSD) officially confirmed the temporary closure of the King Hussein Bridge on Sunday, effectively halting both passenger and cargo traffic from the other side.

+This move comes in the wake of permitting the departure of a restricted number of 1,500 passengers only.

 The Directorate emphasized that travel operations through the Sheikh Hussein Crossing and the southern crossing remain unaffected by this decision.